 Lillias Kinsman-Blake: flute, graphics and visuals

 Rachel Newton: harp, vocals

 Amy Thatcher: accordion, clog dancer

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the THE SHEE – Continuum link to be taken to our associated partner Amazon’s website.
+If you haven’t got yourself a copy of the album yet, then click on the THE SHEE – Continuum link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 Continuum was conceived in order to celebrate The Shee’s tenth anniversary.
 Each member of the band commissioned a British folk musician hero to write an original piece specifically with the band in mind.
 The musicians chosen were: Andy Cutting, Brian Finnegan, Karine Polwart, Martin Simpson, Kathryn Tickell and Chris Wood, and the pieces given their world premiere at Celtic Connections 2016.